Posted on

 • If in doubt, see a veterinarian as soon as possible

-How to Help your Service Dog or ESA Keep Cool
+How to Help your Service Dog Keep Cool

-So when the temperatures really ramp up, what can we do to keep our Service Dogs and ESA’s cool and prevent heat stroke?
+So when the temperatures really ramp up, what can we do to keep our service dogs cool and prevent heat stroke?

 Provide Shade

-Dogs are very good at seeking out shade, so while we’re used to our Service Dog or Emotional Support Animal walking down the middle of a path, be aware that they might be more comfortable seeking out the shadows.
+Dogs are very good at seeking out shade, so while we’re used to our service dog walking down the middle of a path, be aware that they might be more comfortable seeking out the shadows.
 Make sure there is shade for them both when you are at home and when you’re out and about.

 Never leave your dog in a parked car on a hot day.
 Temperatures can soar very quickly to dangerous levels.
 If you leave them at home, think about drawing the curtains so they can escape from the sun streaming through the windows.